parthnemaa/AI-Course-Feedback-Topic-Modeling/README.md

 # 🧠 Student Feedback Topic Modeling — AI-Driven Courses Analysis

-## 🎯 Project OverviewA Delhi-based online learning startup aims to analyze large volumes of student feedback for its newly launched AI-driven courses.
+## 🎯 Project Overview
+A Delhi-based online learning startup aims to analyze large volumes of student feedback for its newly launched AI-driven courses.
 Due to the absence of real-world feedback data, a synthetic dataset was generated to simulate realistic student opinions covering aspects like course content, instructor quality, engagement, and platform usability.

 ***